Countdown Timer Software for Conferences, Events and Broadcasting

 - Professional Audio/Video Engineers on conferences and events.
-The software can work very well as a part of a bigger technical setup.
+The original purpose of the software is to create a countdown-monitor for a presenter on a stage.

 - Event Organizers and Meeting Leaders.
 Our software is very easy to use and not much technical knowledge is required.

 Trial version and licence

 You can download the app and try it as much as you want in trial-mode.
 The one restriction is that it will close after 10 minutes every time you open it.
 To use the program without restrictions you can purchase a license from the “Store” page.